-Power-stealers and hoarders are closed off; they turn away from others except those from whom they can steal power.
-They steal power from others sometimes by offering inaccurate information intentionally, stealing others’ power to see and understand fully.
-Power-stealers’ words are often not connected in any identifiable way to their actions, and that lack of transparency steals power from others to engage and know with whom they are connecting.
+Power-stealers and hoarders are closed off; they turn away from others, stealing their power to connect and engage.
+They also steal power by offering inaccurate information intentionally, stealing others’ power to see and understand fully.
+Power-stealers’ words are often not connected in any identifiable way to their actions, and that lack of transparency steals power from others to know with whom they are connecting.
 Power-hoarders gain resources and stolen power, then lock out access to those who might participate and also benefit.
 They live as everyday authoritarians, undermining power-sharing practices and norms in our democratic country.

 Try this today: as you move through your world, note the power-sharers in your world.
 Who helps you drive your forward momentum?
 And, who are the power-stealers?
 How do those different interactions affect your ability to confidently drive your forward momentum?

 Live democratically.
 Every day.
 In everything you do.